Master of Arts in Teaching (Multiple Subject)

 Program Description

-Throughout the MAT program candidates will learn how to critically examine the sociocultural and sociopolitical contexts related to the broad fields of educational research and schooling.
+Throughout the MAT program, candidates will learn how to critically examine the sociocultural and sociopolitical contexts related to the broad fields of educational research and schooling.
 Candidates will be expected to apply such analytical skills to develop and implement standards-based curriculum in diverse settings using best instructional and inclusive practices that positively impact the learning of all students including English Learners and students with disabilities.
-Candidates will also create an original Teacher Action Research Inquiry Project using practice-based methods in diverse educational settings.
-The materials and associated activities presented in the MAT coursework are highly integrated to support students with successful completion of the Master of Arts in Teaching degree at the end of the program.
+Candidates will also create an original Teacher Action Research Inquiry Project using practice-based methods in a diverse educational setting.
+The materials and associated activities presented in the MAT coursework are highly integrated to support students with successful completion of the Master of Arts in Teaching culminating exam degree at the end of the program.

 The program is hybrid: blend of in-person courses and online courses.

-The California Commission on Teacher Credentialing (CTC) establishes admissions requirements for all preliminary teaching credential programs and the CSU Chancellor's Office further specifies admissions requirements.
-The requirements listed below may be subject to change, based on actions of these two governing bodies.
 Interested applicants are encouraged to contact the Academic and Program Services Office in Eureka Hall 401, (916) 278-6639, an advisor in the Student Success Center, or the MAT with Credential program website for the most current admissions requirements.

 Program Admission Requirements